bmukesh23/Splice/README.md

-#  Splicr
+#  Splice
-An Instagram Clone build with React and TypeScript.
+An Instagram Clone built with React and TypeScript.

 ## 📦 Technologies